UDST/developer/docs/examples.rst

 - ``/urbansim_parcels`` is the actual Python package that contains the core modules with code that interfaces with UrbanSim and the developer model.
-  Those that have used ``urbansim_defaults`` or other starter models will find the structure very similar:
+  Those that have used ``urbansim_defaults`` or other starter models will find the structure very similar.

-    - models.py
-    - variables.py
-    - utils.py
-    - datasources.py
-    - pipeline_utils.py

 - ``/sd_example`` and ``/sf_example`` are directories containing an example
   regional model that uses much of the functionality provided in the "base" modules (e.g. ``urbansim_parcels/models.py``) but also add their own